fireinrain/github-trending/TrendsHist.md

 ## Python

+* 【2025-08-11】[omkarcloud / botasaurus](https://github.com/omkarcloud/botasaurus) - The All in One Framework to Build Undefeatable Scrapers
+* 【2025-08-11】[PacktPublishing / LLM-Engineers-Handbook](https://github.com/PacktPublishing/LLM-Engineers-Handbook) - The LLM's practical guide: From the fundamentals to deploying advanced LLM and RAG apps to AWS using LLMOps best practices
 * 【2025-08-10】[lfnovo / open-notebook](https://github.com/lfnovo/open-notebook) - An Open Source implementation of Notebook LM with more flexibility and features
 * 【2025-08-10】[Pointcept / Pointcept](https://github.com/Pointcept/Pointcept) - Pointcept: Perceive the world with sparse points, a codebase for point cloud perception research  Latest works: Sonata (CVPR'25 Highlight), PTv3 (CVPR'24 Oral)
 * 【2025-08-10】[dataease / SQLBot](https://github.com/dataease/SQLBot) - 基于大模型和 RAG 的智能问数系统